Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-From Table~\ref{tab:SD_M0001_T0.9andT1.1}, it is evident that, given the same temperature ratio $T^*_w/T^*_\infty$, the optimal energy amplification increases more when the wall is cooled compared to the incompressible reference case, as density increases for both regimes.~In fact, the largest $G_{opt}$ is found for case T09w085, with the largest density ratio, i.e.,~$\rho^*_w/\rho^*_\infty=1.0834$, among all non-transcritical cases of Tab.~\ref{tab:tableBF}.~This confirms the trend encountered in the ideal-gas results of Ref.~\cite{Tumin1} at $M_\infty=0.5$.~Regarding the optimal energy amplification with frozen internal energy $G_{kin.opt}$, its greater impact in noticed in the subcritical regime, where $G_{opt}$ drops by more than $10\%$.~Additionally, the optimal spanwise wavenumber $\beta_{opt}$ shows a dependency on the wall temperature.~This is a consequence of the modification of the boundary-layer thickness (see $u^*/u^*_\infty=0.99$ in Figs.~\ref{fig:fig2}(b,c)):~wall cooling in the subcritical regime, and vice versa heating in the supercritical regime, increases $\delta_{99}$, and thus $\beta_{opt}$ reduces.\\ For case T09w105, $G_{opt}$ significantly increases due to non-ideal gas effects, whereas $G_{kin.opt}$ consistently drops (density ratio at the wall:~$\rho^*_w/\rho^*_\infty \approx 0.23$).~Furthermore, as the velocity profile is pushed closer to the wall (see Fig.~\ref{fig:fig2}(b)), $\beta_{opt}$ further rises, and $x_{opt}$ decreases.~When the gas-like free stream is cooled down at the wall to a liquid-like regime (case T11w095 with $\rho^*_w/\rho^*_\infty \approx 4.61$), the optimal energy amplification is strongly dampened by the non-ideal gas effects, i.e., $G_{opt}\ll G_{kin.opt}$, while $\omega_{opt}$ is found at $\omega=0$.~A similar behavior regarding $\beta_{opt}$ and $x_{opt}$ can be observed as in case T09w105.~Concerning the ratio between kinetic $\hat{E}_{kin.}$ and total energy $\hat{E}$, obtained by evaluating Eqs.~\eqref{eq:realE_ekin} and \eqref{eq:realE}, respectively, for $\hat{q}=\hat{q}_{opt}$, a value of $32\%$ is found for case T09w105, whereas of $47\%$ for case T11w095.~This demonstrates how optimal thermal fluctuations become relevant whenever the Widom line is crossed, i.e.,~for large property variations.
+From Table~\ref{tab:SD_M0001_T0.9andT1.1}, it is evident that, given the same temperature ratio $T^*_w/T^*_\infty$, the optimal energy amplification increases more when the wall is cooled compared to the incompressible reference case, as density increases for both regimes.
+In fact, the largest $G_{opt}$ is found for case T09w085, with the largest density ratio, i.e.,~$\rho^*_w/\rho^*_\infty=1.0834$, among all non-transcritical cases of Tab.~\ref{tab:tableBF}.
+This confirms the trend encountered in the ideal-gas results of Ref.~\cite{Tumin1} at $M_\infty=0.5$.
+Regarding the optimal energy amplification with frozen internal energy $G_{kin.opt}$, its greater impact in noticed in the subcritical regime, where $G_{opt}$ drops by more than $10\%$.
+For case T09w105, $G_{opt}$ significantly increases due to non-ideal gas effects, whereas $G_{kin.opt}$ consistently drops (density ratio at the wall: $\rho^*_w/\rho^*_\infty \approx 0.23$).
+When the gas-like free stream is cooled down at the wall to a liquid-like regime (case T11w095 with $\rho^*_w/\rho^*_\infty \approx 4.61$), the optimal energy amplification is strongly dampened by the non-ideal gas effects, i.e., $G_{opt}\ll G_{kin.opt}$, while $\omega_{opt}$ is found at $\omega=0$.
+Concerning the ratio between kinetic $\hat{E}_{kin.}$ and total energy $\hat{E}$, obtained by evaluating Eqs.~\eqref{eq:realE_ekin} and \eqref{eq:realE}, respectively, for $\hat{q}=\hat{q}_{opt}$, a value of $32\%$ is found for case T09w105, whereas of $47\%$ for case T11w095.
+This demonstrates how optimal thermal fluctuations become relevant whenever the Widom line is crossed, i.e.,~for large property variations.
+An analysis of the optimal energy amplification and spanwise wavenumber as a function of the wall temperature is performed in Sec.~\ref{sec:43b}.